An introduction to LEGO® alternative brands and alt bricks

 Mould King is a larger alt brick brand that stepped in to fill the gap after the shutdown of Lepin.
 It uses excellent quality bricks, but not all of its designs are licensed.

 In the past, the company has also stolen designs from MOCers, although it has gotten away from this practice in recent years.
-Newer designs are typically licensed from the designers.
+Newer designs are typically licensed from the designers, but there's still some questionable practices going on around IP, as seen in the "Star Plan" series of totally-not-Star-Wars spaceships.

 With that out of the way, this company sells sets that easily give LEGO® a run for its money, both in terms of design and the quality of the bricks.
 These include cars, buildings, robots, flowers, and just about anything you can think of.